Command-Line EDI Converter Documentation

 Our CLI tool converts 837 and 835 transactions to comma-separated values (CSV) format or any EDI transaction to JSON.

-To see examples of JSON output, navigate to any claim or payment example and click on the “JSON” button.
+To see examples of JSON output, navigate to any claim or payment example on the site, click on “Export,” select “JSON.”

 For JSON conversions, the converter supports JSON Lines format with line-separated JSON objects.
 This provided an alternative to well-formed JSON with enclosing arrays, which are inefficient with large files.